ionic-team/ionic-docs/src/pages/developing/hardware-back-button.md

 For complete hardware back button support, we recommend using Capacitor or Cordova.

-> The `ionBackButton` event is not called when running an app in a browser or as a PWA.
+> The `ionBackButton` event will not be emitted when running an app in a browser or as a PWA.

 ## Basic Usage